 - Peel the bananas, put them in a large bowl and mash them with a fork.
 Add the coconut oil and apple cider vinegar and mix until well combined.

-- Line or lightly oil a rectangular 4 x 8 inches (10 x 20 cm) baking tin with a little bit of coconut oil and transfer the batter into the tin.
+- Line or lightly oil a rectangular 4 x 8 inches (10 x 20 cm) loaf pan with a little bit of coconut oil and transfer the batter into the pan.

 - Bake for about 35 minutes.
 To make sure that it is cooked, insert a thin bladed knife into the centre of the banana bread, the knife should come out clean.
 And voilà!Bon appétit !